Chapter 14: The Rver

 Still deep in the warmth of my sleeping bag I heard his grunt of acknowledgement as I said loud enough to be heard.
 “There is a box of rusks at the back of the chitenge, on the top shelf”.

-Finally there was the soft gurgle of water as it poured over the lip of the pot onto the coffee grounds, where upon its swirls drew the flavor out of the dark grit at the bottom of the press.
+Finally there was the soft gurgle of water as it poured over the lip of the pot onto the coffee grounds, so that its swirls drew the flavor out of the dark grit at the bottom of the press.

-The ritual of coffee being prepared was not unique to the bush, in fact its sounds could probably be heard everywhere people gathered to enjoy this ritual, which gently readies the body and soul for the daily rigors.
+The ritual of coffee being prepared is not unique to the bush; its sounds can be heard anyywhere people gathered to enjoy this ritual of gently readying the body and soul for the daily rigors.

-I recognized in the quiet efficiency of his movements that Moses’s habits from the past was still extant.
-He had been practicing our craft long after I had left the trade.
+I recognized in the quiet efficiency of his movements that Moses’s habits was still extant from practicing our craft long after I had left the trade.

 There was yet a sense of his oneness with the Bush.
-Back then we had adapted and perfected this ritual to its essential simplicity, tin mugs were lighter than porcelain.
-They wouldn’t break when squashed into a backpack.
-The single large spoon could serve both to stir the coffee and to dig into a can of baked beans, the little pot would hold 2 cups of water to be boiled, why have more water needing more fuel and time to bring to a boil.
-Efficiency and minimalism is everything in the Bush.
+We had perfected this ritual to its essentials; tin mugs wouldn’t break when squashed into a backpack.
+They could be used to boil the water.
+The single large spoon could serve both to stir the coffee and to dig into a can of baked beans.
+Minimalism is important when everything needs to be carried.

-I stood with my shoulders hunched, and my hands pushed deep into the pockets of my shorts to ward off the chill remaining from the evening.
-Even though it was early December and midsummer, the front that had herded the thunderstorm’s earlier in the week, had left its cooler hint behind like the dust kicked up by a vehicle settling on a dirt road.
+With my shoulders hunched, I stood with my hands pushed deep into my pockets to ward off the chill.
+Even though it was early summer, the front that had herded the thunder storms earlier, had left its cooler hint behind like dust settling on a dirt road.

 I had introduced Moses to the lodge staff yesterday.
 Now as we headed across to the Lodge complex it was not much more than the customary “Mabuka Virongo” Wake Well, that we exchanged with a few of the casual staff sweeping the pathways.